PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### React-localize-redux
 _React-localize-redux_ is a localization library that enables easier handling of translations in React applications.
-It is built on the native React _Context_, but understanding or using context is not necessary when using the library.\
+It is built on the native React _Context_[@reactContext], but understanding or using context is not necessary when using the library.\
 The extension allows developers to define texts for different languages in JSON files, which can then be loaded and displayed depending on the selected language. [@reactLocalizeRedux]